hirmer21to/angular_lernapp/_Probleme-und-Vorschlaege.md

 **Errors**

-&minus; At the moment for each lecture item there is an `a` element nested in another `a` element -> this makes no sense and the inner a is not used at the moment (event handler for `click` is only registered on the outer one)
+&check; At the moment for each lecture item there is an `a` element nested in another `a` element -> this makes no sense and the inner a is not used at the moment (event handler for `click` is only registered on the outer one)

 &check; ~~After finishing the sub-chapter 'Display a List' the application did not compile for me.
 In the file 'shared/lecture.ts' I had to replace:~~